tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_data/modeling_data.md

 * a framework for computing global properties for a set of points (<i>GProp_PGProps</i>),
 * a general framework to bring together the global properties retained by several more elementary frameworks, and provide a general programming interface to consult computed global properties.

-Packages *GeomLProp* and *Geom2dLProp*  provide algorithms calculating the local properties of curves and surfaces
+Modules *GeomLProp* and *Geom2dLProp*  provide algorithms calculating the local properties of curves and surfaces

 A curve (for one parameter) has the following local properties:
 - Point